epfl-ada/ada-2021-project-hoja/README.md

 ## Datasets

-In addition to the Quotebank dataset, we will explore Our World in Data, available here: [Causes of Death - Our World in Data][1]
+In addition to the Quotebank dataset, we will explore Our World in Data, available here: https://ourworldindata.org/causes-of-death.
+This dataset contains ....

 ## Methods

+*
+* Keyword search

 ## Timeline

 ## Proposed Timeline

 ## Organization within team

-[1] https://ourworldindata.org/causes-of-death  "Causes of Death - Our World in Data"